ballerina-platform/ballerina-lang/README.md

 ## Contributing to Ballerina

-As an open source project, Ballerina welcomes contributions from the community.
+As an open-source project, Ballerina welcomes contributions from the community.
 To start contributing, read these [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to our project.

 Check the issue tracker for open issues that interest you.
 We look forward to receiving your contributions.